 change comes in waves – history is a succession of “rolling waves of change”

 If we identify key change patterns as they emerge, we can influence them

 We are the final generation of an old civilization and the first generation of a new one; much of our personal confusion, anguish, disorientation can be traced directly to the conflict within us, and within our political institutions, between the dying Second Wave civilization and the emerging Third Wave… (p.
 12)

-The first wave, then was a process of civilization.
-Land was the basis of economy, life, culture, family structure, politics.
+The first wave then was a process of civilization.
+The land was the basis of the economy, life, culture, family structure, politics.
 Life was organized around a village.
 A simple division of labor prevailed; a few clearly defined castes and classes arose.
 Power was rigidly authoritarian.
 Birth determined one’s position in life.
 The economy in each town was decentralized, so each community produced most of its own necessities.

 The agricultural revolution, the first wave, was almost exhausted by the end of the seventeenth century, when the industrial revolution began in Europe, specifically England around 1650 to 1750.
 “Industrialization was more than smokestacks and assembly lines.
 It was a rich, many-sided social system that touched every aspect of human life; it put the tractor on the farm, the typewriter in the office, the refrigerator in the kitchen…It universalized the wristwatch and the ballot box.